Field of Research:

 Sara Grobbelaar Associate Professor

-Denzil Kennon Lecturer Extra-ordinary
+Denzil Kennon Senior Lecturer Extra-Ordinary

 Louis Louw ASSOCIATE PROFESSOR